-Build to rent properties are new build blocks of apartments that are constructed specifically for the rental sector.
+Build to rent properties are new-build blocks of apartments that are constructed specifically for the rental sector.
+These type of homes are specifically aimed at the rental market and not for those who want longer-term home ownership (mortgages).
 To qualify as build to rent developments, they must have a minimum of 50 residential units within the block under the same management and owned by a single landlord.

 These developments have been designed to address tenants’ issues in private rented housing these days, many of whom live in poor quality rental homes with high rent, an unscrupulous landlord and excessive fees.

 At present, build to rent schemes are in short supply.

 How many build to rent homes in the UK?

 Only around 50,800 are available in various city locations around the UK with 36,700 homes under construction.
 However, the private rental market is changing and going through a period of growth, and more developers and investors are looking into the possibility of build to rent property development.

 Almost 120,000 build to rent schemes are currently being planned or are under construction, and within two years, there are set to be a further 200,000 rent build sites introduced to the housing market.

 There are around 5 million social and private rental homes in the United Kingdom, and of those, build to rent homes are in a small minority.
 Nevertheless, the number of these developments is growing, according to the British Property Federation.
 In the future, they are set to be a prominent feature of the renting market in the UK.